I was struggling and wanted out.

 “It gives people exactly what they need,” one of the attendants, herself a floater, told me after my first float.

-She and I had chatted briefly as she readied me some tea in The Float Place’s sun-splashed Post Float Room.
+She and I had chatted briefly as she readied me a cup of tea in The Float Place’s sun-splashed Post Float Room.
 There you’ll find hot tea, couches, books for writing or sketching, even an assortment of color therapy glasses to choose from.

 “You don’t want to go from sensory deprivation to sensory overload,” Wunk says, describing the importance of the post float experience.

-That’s also why phones remain off while inside The Float Place.
+That’s also why phones always remain off inside The Float Place.

 You’re not just meditating here; you’re disconnecting — from a lot of things.